Fifă: Similar instruments and performance techniques

 Serbian ethnographers have described the playing of Vlach shepherdesses from the Homolje region on monotonal flutes called in Serbian dudurejš.
 The instrument consists of two cylindrical tubes of different lengths, made from hemlock and open only at one end.
 The dudurejš can produce only two tones.
 Traditionally, this instrument was played only by women.
 During a performance, they would stand facing each other and lightly press the tubes against their lower lip.
 They would perform a characteristic signal melody, accompanying it with a peculiar falsetto.
 It was believed that if the dudurejš sounded harmonious, it could attract the attention of young men.
 This practice was common from May to July in many shepherd communities of Homolje.

 Another typologically similar instrument is the hindewhu from the Central African Republic.
 This name is not the name of an instrument, but rather an onomatopoeia used by BaBenzélé pygmies to denote the technique of alternating voice with a single-pitch papaya stem whistle.
 The instrument itself is a tube, closed by a natural membrane at the node of the stalk, and emits only one sound.
 The hindewhu performance technique is analogous to the fifa, representing a "fusion between vocal and instrumental art".
 The music is built on the continuous alternation of the whistle sound, which, having an unchanging pitch, constitutes the "inevitable melodic axis" around which the melody gravitates.
-In Western music, the hindewhu became widely known in 1973 following the release of the album Headhunters by jazz pianist Herbie Hancock.
-For the remake of the composition "Watermelon Man" (1973), the band's percussionist, Bill Summers, imitated the hindewhu sound by blowing into a beer bottle.
-This sound was copied from the 1966 ethnomusicological recording The Music of the Ba-Benzélé Pygmies.

 Herțea pointed to the morphological kinship of the fifa (as a single-note, stopped tube) with the individual pipes of a nai (Romanian pan-flute).
 This same type of instrument includes the Lithuanian skudučiai, the Komi kuima chipsan, the Russian kugikly, and the Ukrainian kuvytsi.
 The pipes of the skudučiai, like the fifa, have an asymmetrical double-cut mouthpiece.

 The strongest connection is evident in the archaic performance technique that combines the instrument and the voice.
 Playing the kugikly and kuvytsi, like the fifa, can be accompanied by vocal exclamations.
 Notably, shouting "fif-kaf" while playing the kugikly is called fifkanie ("fif-ing").'
 Lithuanian researchers note indirect evidence that skudučiai playing was similarly accompanied by vocal elements in the past.